How to Write an Argumentative Essay: Step-by-Step Guide

 How to Write an Argumentative Essay Body Paragraph

-• What is a counterclaim in an argumentative essay?
-A counterclaim is an argument made by someone who disagrees with your position.
+A counterclaim is an argument presented by someone who disagrees with your position.

-• What is a rebuttal in an argumentative essay?
-A rebuttal is your response to the counterclaim, where you refute the opposing argument.
+A rebuttal is your response to the counterclaim, where you counter the opposing argument.

 How to Write an Argumentative Essay Conclusion